 I was an Infantry Scout Dog Handler.

 Most GI’s in Vietnam got a 5-7 day leave for “Rest and Recreation”.
 Your choices were Thailand for debauchery, Hong Kong, Australia and Honolulu.
 OR worst case.
-China Beach and “In-Country” R&R.
+China Beach, an “In-Country” R&R.

 I discovered photography in Vietnam and badly wanted a 35mm camera.
 I could buy the 35 mm camera– but then I couldn’t afford an out of country R&R. So I bought the camera and went to China Beach near DaNang.
 We surfed all day then got wasted every night listening to a Vietnamese Rock Band play American songs.
 They were awful musicians.
 We didn’t care!